giantswarm/docs/src/content/basics/app-platform/index.md

 It’s possible to create your own App Catalog.
 This is useful if you want to create a set of apps available to your company.
 Currently, this functionality is only available through direct access to the Giant Swarm Control Plane Kubernetes API.
 You can request access from your Solution Engineer.
 Prerequisite for this is a standard Helm chart repository.
 It should be served through HTTP and accessible to the Control Plane and your Tenant Clusters.

-### How can I interact with the Giant Swarm App Platform?
+### How can I interact with the Giant Swarm App Platform

 You can interact with the Giant Swarm App Platform through our API and our web interface.